-The Company is an exploration stage company seeking additional opportunities.
-The Company has not yet determined whether the properties they hold contain mineral reserves which are economically recoverable.
+The Company is an exploration and development stage company seeking additional opportunities.
 The business of exploring for minerals involves a high degree of risk and there can be no assurance that any of the Company's current or future exploration programs will result in profitable mining operations.
 The Company has no source of revenue and has significant cash requirements to meet its administrative overhead and maintain its mineral interests.

 The financial statements were prepared on a "going concern" basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-As of June 30, 2018, the Company had a working capital surplus of \$2,816,295 (December 31, 2017 - \$5,307,193).
+As of September 30, 2018, the Company had a working capital surplus of \$4,277,078 (December 31, 2017 - \$5,307,193).
 The Company does not currently hold any revenue-generating properties and thereby continues to incur losses.
-As at June 30, 2018, the Company had an accumulated deficit of \$22,918,373 (December 31, 2017 - \$19,361,555).
+As at September 30, 2018, the Company had an accumulated deficit of \$23,857,117 (December 31, 2017 - \$19,361,555).

-As of June 30, 2018, the Company has cash totalling of \$1,186,672 (December 31, 2017 - \$1,337,760) and short-term investments of \$1,800,000 (December 31, 2017 - \$4,000,000).
-Liabilities of the Company consist of accounts payable and accrued liabilities of \$467,948 due on demand and an additional accrued liability of \$10,000 with an indeterminate date of settling the obligation (December 31, 2017 - \$351,073).
+As of September 30, 2018, the Company has cash totalling of \$2,134,869 (December 31, 2017 - \$1,337,760) and short-term investments of \$1,500,000 (December 31, 2017 - \$4,000,000).
+Liabilities of the Company consist of accounts payable and accrued liabilities of \$409,923 due on demand and an additional accrued liability of \$10,000 with an indeterminate date of settling the obligation (December 31, 2017 - \$351,073).

 Following the private placement for gross proceeds of \$2,144,500 completed in November 2016, the Company had positive working capital.
 In February 2017, the Company completed a private placement for gross proceeds of \$7,500,000.
 In July 2018, the Company completed a private placement for gross proceeds of \$10,000,000.
-As such, the Company does not currently anticipate any liquidity or solvency concerns.
 Long-term, the Company's ability to execute its work plan, meet its administrative overhead obligations, discharge its liabilities and fulfill its commitments as they come due is dependent upon its success in obtaining additional financing and, ultimately, on locating economically recoverable resources and attaining profitable operations.

-External financing, predominately by the issuance of equity will be sought to finance the operations of the Company and enable it to continue its efforts towards the exploration and development of its mineral properties.
+External financing will be sought to finance the operations of the Company and enable it to continue its efforts towards the exploration and development of its mineral properties.
 Failure to continue as a going concern would require the restatement of assets and liabilities on a liquidation basis, which could differ materially from the going concern basis.